 Myth 5: It’s not safe to get a flu shot due to the COVID-19 situation.

 The flu shot can reduce your chances of being infected with the flu.
 While you may be concerned about catching COVID-19, getting the flu may also lead to complications.
-It’s also safe for individuals 5 years of age and older to receive the COVID-19 vaccine at any time before or after their flu shot.
-Children between the ages of 6 months to 5 years should wait 14 days between receiving the Moderna Spikevax® COVID-19 vaccine and other vaccines.
+It’s also safe for individuals 5 years of age and older to receive the COVID-19 vaccine at the same time, or any time before or after their flu shot.